 ECSS-E-ST-20_0020019

-Main bus load currents shall be monitored by telemetry, to enable, together with the bus voltage telemetry, a complete monitoring of a main bus power load.
+Primary bus load currents shall be monitored by telemetry, to enable, together with the bus voltage telemetry, a complete monitoring of a primary bus power load.

 ECSS-E-ST-20_0020020

 Telemetry shall be implemented to monitor the evolution of the power-energy resources and the source temperatures during the mission.